z1skgr/RH_-drive_car/README.md

 ## How to run
 ## Acknowledgments
 * This project was created for the requirements of my Diploma Work in TUC

+[^1]:  Additional AI racing agents define the bounds of the channel within which the players are assessed.